xinyue-carol/Bitcoin-Price-Trend-Prediction_GC/README.md

 <img width="593" alt="Screen Shot 2022-01-24 at 10 31 45 PM" src="https://user-images.githubusercontent.com/71731146/150923371-d6b8fe95-8f9f-4e67-ab48-70a5aa721375.png">

 # Method 1_SVM
-First Machine leaning we used here is Support Vector Machine (SVM), it is a great supervised learning methods for classification, and it also works great with high dimension data sets.
-The kernel selection plays a inportant rule when using SVM, it used to meansure the similarity of data points.
-As we can tell from the graph of 3 dimension data, two class are tangling together, intuitivly we can tell that the linear kernel won't able to seperate our data efectively, so we picked Polynomial(POLY) and Gaussian Radial Basis Function (RBF)
+The First Machine learning we used here is Support Vector Machine (SVM), it is a great supervised learning method for classification, and it also works great with high dimensional data sets.
+The kernel selection plays an important role when using SVM, it is used to measure the similarity of data points.
+As we can tell from the graph of 3 dimension data, two-class are tangling together, intuitively we can tell that the linear kernel won't be able to separate our data effectively, so we picked Polynomial(POLY) and Gaussian Radial Basis Function (RBF)
 ## Polynomial Kenel
 Formula: <img width="210" alt="Picture_poly" src="https://user-images.githubusercontent.com/71731146/150930363-2bd98bf9-9c79-4e91-bee6-9f8d6e0b13ee.png">
-Results: R^2=0.7546
+Result: R^2=0.7546

 ## Gaussian Radial Basis Function (RBF)
 Formula:<img width="280" alt="Picture1" src="https://user-images.githubusercontent.com/71731146/150930686-f2a1558b-c53a-46e5-bed8-e58073561f74.png">
-Results: R^2=0.80660\
+Result: R^2=0.80660\
 Here is the code to apply SVM model to our data set
 ```
 from sklearn.model_selection import train_test_split